Reparameterization Invariant Model of a Supersymmetric System: BRST and Supervariable Approaches: Off-Shell Nilpotency and Absolute Anticommutativity of the Conserved (Anti-)BRST Charges

 In this sub-section, we primarily exploit the theoretical potential of the well-known relationship between the continuous symmetry transformations and their generators.
 In other words, we can prove the off-shell nilpotency $(Q_B^2 = Q_{\bar B}^2 = 0)$ of the (anti-)BRST charges $Q_{(\bar B)B}$ in the {\it ordinary} space by using the standard relationship between the infinitesimal continuous (anti-)BRST transformations $(s_{(a)b})$ and their generators ($Q_{(\bar B)B}$) as:

 The above proofs of the off-shell nilpotency of the conserved charges are nothing but the reflection of the off-shell nilpotency $(s_{(a)b}^2 = 0)$ of the (anti-)BRST symmetry transformations (20) and (21) in the {\it ordinary} space.
 It would be worthwhile to point out the fact that, in the computation of the l.h.s. of (75), we have {\it directly} applied the (anti-)BRST symmetry transformations (20) and (21) on the appropriate form of the conserved (i.e. $\dot Q_{(\bar B)B} = 0$) (anti-)BRST charges [cf. Eqs.
 (31), (32)].
-As far as the validity of Eq.
-(75) is concerned, we discuss the step-by-step derivation of $s_b\,Q_B = 0$ and $s_{ab}\,Q_{\bar B} = 0$ in our Appendix B and demonstrate that the Noether conserved charges [cf. Eqs.
-(31), (32)] are off-shell nilpotent of order two (i.e. $Q_{(\bar B)B}^2 = 0$) in the {\it ordinary} space.
+In other words, the straightforward application of $s_b$ on $Q_B$ gives us a {\it zero} result.
+Same is the situation (i.e. $s_{ab} Q_{\bar B} = 0$) when we apply the anti-BRST symmetry transformations $s_{ab}$ on the anti-BRST charge $Q_{\bar B}$.
+Hence, the Noether conserved charges [cf. Eqs.
+(31), (32)] are off-shell nilpotent of order two (i.e. $Q_{(\bar B)B}^2 = 0$) in the {\it ordinary} space due to the key relationship that is given in (75).

 The above explicit proof of the off-shell nilpotency of the (anti-)BRST charges ensures that they should be able to be written as {\it an exact} quantity w.r.t. the off-shell nilpotent $[s_{(a)b}^2 = 0]$ (anti-)BRST symmetry transformations $[s_{(a)b}]$.
 Towards this goal in mind, we use the following EL-EOMs (derived from the Lagrangians $L_B$ and $L_{\bar B}$), namely: